ArchAndrew/Azure-Control-Plane-Threat-Detection/README.md

 1. A user performs a role assignment in Azure
 2. The action is logged in Azure Activity Logs
-3. Logs are streamed to Log Analytics via Diagnostic Settings
+3. “Control-plane telemetry is streamed to Log Analytics for centralized detection
 4. Microsoft Sentinel queries detect the event
 5. The event is analyzed for:
    - Caller identity
    - Source IP address
    - Role assigned
-6. AI-assisted analysis explains the security impact
+6. AI-assisted analysis accelerates triage and reduces investigation time

+## Operational Insights

+During testing, several important behaviors were observed:

+- Azure Activity Logs are not immediately available in Log Analytics (ingestion delay ~2–5 minutes)
+- RBAC events generate both "Start" and "Success" states
+- External IP visibility enables detection of non-corporate access
+- Diagnostic settings must be configured at the subscription level for full coverage

+These observations reflect real-world SOC challenges in cloud environments.

 ### Outcome:
 Full visibility into control-plane RBAC changes and ability to detect potential privilege escalation.